The ‘Gospel’ is God’s Good News for everyone.

 God chose spirit as the best word to describe a basic part of his trinity and a basic part of our trinity.
 The Greek word for spirit literally means ‘wind’ or ‘breath.’
 Our modern translation of the word means ‘an incorporeal life principle that inspires, animates, or pervades thought, feeling and action.’

 When a person opens his spirit to the Holy Spirit, he has the breath of God within him.
-The spirit-part of trinity is a life-directing worship and communication connection between God and man.
+The spirit-part of trinity is a life-directing worship and communication between God and man.

 The Bible uses the term ‘Holy Spirit’ – or simply ‘Spirit’ with a capital ‘S’ – when referring to God’s trinity.
 The Bible uses the word ‘spirit’ with a small ‘s’ when referring to man’s trinity.
 The meaning of the word ‘Holy’ is explained in Topic 47.